m4cbeth/warpofolio/notes/copywriting_notepad.md

 ---
 Optimizing a site for the web—be it AltaVista, AskJeeves, Yahoo!, Google, or ChatGPT—has always been about one thing: content.
 Meaningful, high-quality content that users want to engage with.
 The real 'optimization' is trivial but important, boring, work that is simply often neglected.
 But when both But when both engines, quality content and properly structured metadata, are humming along together.
-Not only do you get a page that ranks, you get a website that people find themselves on when they're looking for answers to hard questions.
+Not only do you get a page that ranks, you get a website that people find themselves on when they're looking for answers to hard questions. const seoSection: ServiceSection = {
+    h1: "Holistic <em>Internet</em> Optimization",
+    h2: "SEO has always been a buzzword",
+    body: "Optimizing a site for the web—be it AltaVista, AskJeeves, Yahoo!, Google, or ChatGPT—has always been about one thing: content.
+Meaningful, high-quality content that users want to engage with.
+The real 'optimization' is trivial but important, boring work that is simply often neglected.
+But when both engines—quality content and properly structured metadata—are humming along together, you don’t just get a page that ranks.
+You get a website that people actually land on when they’re looking for answers to hard questions.",
+    img: "",
+}

 ---